Skip to content

 This is the bestselling e-reader for good reasons.
 It is not the cheapest but it probably the most affordable for what it offers.

 The curved design with a soft matte finish is great to hold for long reading sessions.
-It is not the lightest option as it weighs 205g but it is still quite light enough.
-It has a sharp 300ppi touchscreen display and a long battery life.
-It has a built-in front light which is great for reading in bed at night.
+It is not the lightest option as it weighs 205g but it is still light enough.
+The 300ppi touchscreen display is sharp and the device has a long battery life.
+A built-in front light is great for reading in bed at night.

-The latest version of the Paperwhite is waterproof, has an improved design and allows you to listen to audiobooks over Bluetooth.
-I can’t read in the bath with my Kindle and this is one reason I would consider upgrading to the waterproof Kindle Paperwhite.
-Amazon has said that it can be submerged in water for up to 60 minutes – so it’s safe to read in the bathtub or on the beach!
+The latest version of the Paperwhite is waterproof.
+It has an improved design and allows you to listen to audiobooks over Bluetooth.
+I can’t read in the bath with my Kindle.
+This is one reason I would consider upgrading to the waterproof Kindle Paperwhite.
+Amazon has said that it can be submerged in water for up to 60 minutes.
+You can read safely in the bathtub or on the beach!

 Pros: Good value for money; waterproof; built-in reading light